dudarenko-dmitry/Pricer/README.md

 o	Profile editing.
 +   Directory of product categories
-+	Directory of trading points. o	View a list of products by categories.
-Search and filtering. o	Ability to add/edit/delete a product. o	Ability to link the price to a specific product in a store at the current moment. o	Ability to track price dynamics for a specific product in a given period.
++	Directory of trading points.
++	View a list of products by categories.
+Search and filtering.
++	Ability to add/edit/delete a product.
-??? (use average price in all shops on date) o	Price comparison for items in different stores (at least two). o	Ability to graphically display price change dynamics.
+o	Ability to link the price to a specific product in a store at the current moment. o	Ability to track price dynamics for a specific product in a given period. o	Price comparison for items in different stores (at least two). o	Ability to graphically display price change dynamics.
     (returning an array of points in the response body of the REST method will be sufficient for graph construction)